BioPhoton/ngRe/README.md

 > - when reassigned a new `Observable` the pipe should forward undefined as value as on value was emitted from the new `Observable`

 ##### Nested Template Scopes
 One more downside here.
-If we use the `as` template syntax and have multiple observable presents in the same div we run into some
-annoying situation where we have to nest multiple divs to have a context per bound vairable.
+If we use the `as` template syntax and have multiple observable presents in the same div we run into some annoying situation where we have to nest multiple divs to have a context per bound variable.

 **Nested Template Scope Problem**
 ```html